 The winter temp.
 Touches as low as minus 30 degree (Leh & Kargil) and minus 60 degree in (Drass) subzero temp.
-Prevails from December to February throughout Ladakh, whereas, zero degree temp. is experienced during rest of winter months.
+Prevails from December to February throughout leh ladakh tour packages cost, whereas, zero degree temp. is experienced during rest of winter months.
 This result in freezing of all conceivable water resources.
 During summers the maximum temp.
 Increases from 20 degree C to 38 degree C in July and August

 Clothing & Accessories

 • Pair of woolen / Cotton socks

 • Warm clothing (i.e. synthetic fleece)

 Ladakhi is the main language of Ladakh; other languages spoken are Balti, Shina, Brokshat and Changshat.
 In hotels and restaurants staff speaks English and Hindi, while tourist guides are well versed with the language.